semaphoreci/docs/docs/examples/deploying_with_git_deploy.md

 ---
-description: This guide demonstrates how to deploy with git-deploy and covers the necessary steps to set up git-deploy on Semaphore 2.0.
+Description: This guide demonstrates how to deploy with git-deploy and covers the necessary steps to set up git-deploy on Semaphore 2.0.
 ---

 # Deploying with Git Deploy

-This guide demonstrates how to deploy with [git-deploy][git-deploy].
+This guide demonstrates how to deploy with [git-deploy][git-deploy] and Semaphore 2.0.

-We will cover these steps to set up git-deploy on Semaphore:
+We will cover the following steps to set up git-deploy on Semaphore:

 1. Create a Git Deploy key that allows pushing to your production Git server.
-2. Store the Git Deploy key in a [Secret](https://docs.semaphoreci.com/essentials/using-secrets/) on Semaphore.
+2. Store the Git Deploy key in a [secret](https://docs.semaphoreci.com/essentials/using-secrets/) on Semaphore.
-3. Create a deployment pipeline, and attach the Git Deploy key secret.
+3. Create a deployment pipeline and attach the Git Deploy key secret.
-4. Run a deployment from Semaphore, and ship your code to production.
+4. Run a deployment from Semaphore and ship your code to production.

 For this guide you will need: